jitpack/jitpack.io/FAQ.md

 JitPack is a public maven repository and serves maven artifacts.
 In that sense it is similar to Maven Central.
 However, JitPack takes a completely different approach to how you get your artifacts in the repository.
 With Maven Central you build the artifacts yourself and then upload them.
 With JitPack you create a git tag for a release and it will build the artifacts from source.

+**How do I solve `peer not authenticated` error in Gradle?**

+If you are running Gradle on Linux you might get the `peer not authenticated` error.
+There are at least two ways to solve this:
+ - Upgrade to Gradle 2.11
+ - Run Gradle with Java 8.
+The project itself doesn't need to use Java 8.

 **Other questions**

 Send them to jitpack at jitpack.io or come to https://gitter.im/jitpack-io